 OptinMonster doesn’t just make things easier for sales teams.
 It helps marketing teams keep sales pipelines full as well.

 It’s key features include standard issue lead collection tools like popups and inline forms, but it goes beyond that.
 For example, you can use conditional redirects to send people to different confirmation pages depending on factors like their answers to a field in the form.

 And that’s just on the Basic Plan.
 The Growth Plan ($82/mo) includes coupon wheel campaigns, real-time personalization, geolocation targeting, and more.

-Typeform is probably the most visually appealing way to capture leads, but it’s costly.
+Typeform is probably the most visually appealing way to collect leads, but it’s costly.
 It’s especially expensive if you want access to some of the more useful features.
-Jotform looks good too and has a similar feature set, but it’s more affordable and it’s priced based on usage, not features.
+On the plus side, its forms look great on their own so you really don’t even need a landing page.

 For a more affordable option, check out Airmeet.
 It’s pretty pricy ($6,000/yr+) if you decide to upgrade to a paid plan, but they have a free version that will allow you to host 90-minute webinars for up to 50 people.

 You can also collect leads through live chat software.